arazajerimerlin/Project-STARK/README.md

 # Project STARK (PROTOTYPE)

-this project is a real-time AI voice assistant built using LiveKit Agents and OpenAI.
-It connects to a LiveKit room, listens for user input, generates intelligent responses using OpenAI’s GPT-4o Realtime model, and converts those responses into spoken audio using text-to-speech.
-The assistant is designed for low-latency, interactive voice conversations and can be used in applications such as virtual assistants, voice-controlled systems, smart rooms, or experimental AI agents.
+This project is a real-time AI voice assistant built using LiveKit Agents and Google Gemini Live.
+The assistant connects to a LiveKit room, listens for user input, generates intelligent responses using Google’s Gemini Realtime models, and speaks those responses back to users using native audio or text-to-speech.
+The system is designed for low-latency, conversational interactions and is suitable for use in virtual assistants, voice-controlled applications, smart environments, and experimental AI systems.

-The system separates language understanding (LLM) from speech output (TTS), ensuring stability and flexibility.
-OpenAI handles natural language generation, while LiveKit manages real-time audio streaming, noise cancellation, and room communication.
+By leveraging Gemini’s real-time bi-directional generation and LiveKit’s audio streaming infrastructure, the project enables natural, continuous voice conversations with noise cancellation and real-time response handling.

 # Requirements & Setup: